-- 1. Open a browser window and log in to MyMicrochip. - 2.
-Navigate to the HBA 1100 product page. - 3.
-Download the controller driver package (zip file archive). - When the download completes, extract the package contents to a temporary location on your machine.
-Each driver is stored in a separate folder (\windows 2016, \rhel7, \rhel6, and so on).
-Note: See the Release Notes for a complete list of driver files and folder structure.
+- 1. Open a browser window, then type start.adaptec.com in the address bar. - 2.
+Enter your product or adapter model number, then select HBA 1200. - 3.
+Select your operating system version, for instance, Microsoft Windows Server 2019 or Red Hat Enterprise Linux 7; then select the appropriate driver from the list. - 4.
+Download the controller driver package (zip file archive). - 5.
+When the download completes, extract the package contents to a temporary location on your machine.
+Each driver is stored in a separate folder (\windows 2019, \rhel7, and so on).